Dirac quantum criticality in twisted double bilayer transition metal dichalcogenides

-For $r>0$, the mean-field solution yields an SU(2)-symmetric phase with vanishing order parameter $\langle \vec\varphi \rangle = 0$ and an electronic spectrum hosting two gapless Dirac cones per spin.
-For $r<0$, the order parameter develops a finite expectation value $\langle \vec\varphi \rangle \neq 0$, gapping out the Dirac cones and giving rise to a phase with long-range antiferromagnetic order.
+For $r>0$, the mean-field solution to the theory defined in Eq.~\eqref{eq:continuum-model} describes an SU(2)-symmetric phase with a vanishing order parameter, $\langle \vec\varphi \rangle = 0$, and an electronic spectrum featuring two gapless Dirac cones per spin.
+For $r<0$, the order parameter acquires a finite expectation value at zero temperature, $\langle \vec\varphi \rangle \neq 0$, which gaps out the Dirac cones and yields a phase with long-range antiferromagnetic order.